 Because forever has a bad ending.
 What could be scarier than to live forever in a Universe that will end in a billion-year-long dissolution into nothingness?
 I can’t imagine.

 Zombies, everywhere, raise this spectre, over and over.
-Their insatiable hunger, their endless searching, even their constant decay – a parallel of our ageing selves – beckons to the world that eternally awaits, holding up a mirror at which we cannot help but flinch and say: ‘There but for the grace of a non-existent god go we.’Make a donation
+Their insatiable hunger, their endless searching, even their constant decay – a parallel of our ageing selves – beckons to the world that eternally awaits, holding up a mirror at which we cannot help but flinch and say: ‘There but for the grace of a non-existent god go we.’Support Aeon: make a one-off donation